 - Whether you like it or not, you have to go to bed now.

-- If you pay your bills, you will have a good credit score.
+- If you pay your bills on time, you can have a good credit score.

 - Unless you run fast, you will miss the bus.

-- Because he loved her, he didn’t believe she had an affair.
+- Because he loved her, he didn't believe she was having an affair.

-- Once they saw the car coming, the birds flew away from the street.
+- Once they saw the car coming, the birds flew away from the road.